Overview of Reviews & Academic Plans

 Governance & Oversight

-As a measure of their importance, all review reports are taken forward to governance.
+As a measure of their importance, all review reports are taken forward to governance and discussed in depth by the Committee on Academic Policy & Programs.
 Final assessment reports and implementation plans (FAR/IPs) for all UTQAP reviews are also reported to the Quality Council.

 The VPAP office also supports the implementation of the University’s Guidelines on Divisional Academic Planning (PDF).
 Find out more about academic planning.

 Decanal reviews: Programs and units undergoing decanal reviews should contact their Dean’s office.